-I offer regular classes, sharing circles, and occasional workshops in person in Reykjavík (Iceland) as well as online.
+I offer classes, longer courses, sharing circles, and occasional workshops online and in person in Reykjavík (Iceland).
 I work with both groups and private clients and can offer instruction in English or in Czech (*).
 You can also practice with me on InsightTimer or on YouTube.
 To receive periodic reflections and news about upcoming practices directly to your email, please subscribe to my newsletter (sent out a few times per year).

 (*) Možnost výuky v českém jazyce.